-Then you are finally able to see all that daydreaming on paper come to fruition – and have a hand in helping it take shape.
-Whats not so exciting, however, is getting to the final product after all that construction and realizing that the house you just built is not quite what you had imagined or hoped for.
+Then you can finally see all that daydreaming on paper come to fruition – and have a hand in helping it take shape.
+However, what's not so exciting is getting to the final product after all that construction and realizing that the house you just built is not quite what you had imagined or hoped for.
 What could have gone wrong?

-There are a number of mistakes you might make on your way to a new home, so watch out for these dream home killers.
+You might make several mistakes on your way to a new home, so watch out for these dream home killers.

-This charming Cottage style 3-bedroom, 3-bath home with rustic and Craftsman touches has many features that may be attractive to todays home buyers.
+This charming Cottage style 3-bedroom, 3-bath home with rustic and Craftsman touches has many features that may be attractive to today's home buyers.
 The open floor plan and main floor master with a large walk-in closet fit for two are appealing, as are the vaulted ceilings in the front porch, foyer, lodge room (or great room), and covered rear porch.
-Plus, the second main-floor bedroom has a semi-private bathroom nearby and a nice walk-in closet.
-Also, theres a third bedroom and bath upstairs and room for two more bedrooms, a bath, a social room, and storage in the basement when youre ready to finish it (Plan #198-1038).
+The second main-floor bedroom has a semi-private bathroom nearby and a nice walk-in closet.
+Also, there's a third bedroom, bath upstairs, and room for two more bedrooms, a bath, a social room, and storage in the basement when you're ready to finish it (Plan #198-1038).
 However, not every floor plan is right for every family.
-The kitchen and adjacent dining area may not be big enough for a family that entertains a lot; they may want a formal dining room in addition, as well as a larger kitchen and perhaps a connected hearth room.
+The kitchen and adjacent dining area may not be big enough for a family that entertains a lot; they may want a formal dining room and a larger kitchen and perhaps a connected hearth room.
 And though they might like the idea of a covered rear porch and a deck, the masonry fireplace out there could be a budget buster.

 1. Overlooking Your Current Lifestyle

-The Fix: If you often cook, for example, make sure the kitchen is large enough to make it pleasant but not so big that your meals turn into a relay race.
+The Fix: If you often cook, ensure the kitchen is large enough to make it pleasant but not so big that your meals turn into a relay race.
 Additionally, if you plan on downsizing but are used to entertaining, you might want to second-guess reducing the main living areas.
-Look at how you live in your current home, and use that as a jumping-off point for your new design.
+Look at how you live in your current home and use that as a jumping-off point for your new design.